-- Make a Blog Marketing Plan.
-What are you going to share on your blog?
+- Make a Blog Marketing Plan: What are you going to share on your blog?
 News, tips, resources, etc?
-Further, how often will you update your blog?
-Daily, weekly, etc?
+How often will you update your blog?
+(Daily, weekly, etc.)

-- Fill Your Blog with Several Posts ASAP.
-Readers don't like to visit a blog with only one or two posts.
-Add ten or more posts quickly, and then go to your regular post schedule.
+- Fill Your Blog with Several Posts ASAP: Readers don't like to visit a blog with only one or two posts.
+Add ten or more posts quickly to start out, and then switch to your regular post schedule.

 - Market Your Blog: It's very easy to integrate social media into your blogs so that your blog posts go out to your followers.
 Include your blog on your marketing materials as well.